00 / Start HereStart here

 Component vocabulary

-The docs use the same card and explainer pattern as Terminal so the mental model transfers into the commercial surfaces.
+The docs use the same card and explainer pattern as the product routes so the mental model transfers into the commercial surfaces.

 Protocol